Dr Phil Smith

 Site-based theatre, ambulatory performance, performance and environments, community theatre, improvisation, directing, playwriting, live art, symbolist theatre, rough theatre.

-Ambulatory performance, walking as performance, performance and the city, situationist practice, rough theatre, street performance, processions, heritage sites, counter-tourism, pseudo-sacred spaces, interiority, zombies, site-specific performance and dance and site-based theatre.
+Ambulatory performance, walking as performance, web-walking (with Helen Billinghurst), non-systems practice, movement as creativity, mythogeography, situationist practice, rough theatre, street performance, processions, heritage sites, counter-tourism, pseudo-sacred spaces, eerie and place, protected interiority (with Melanie Kloetzel), zombies, site-specific performance and dance and site-based theatre.

 Creative practice & artistic projects